joshc321/cypress0/README.md

+# Cypress0 React app

+Customer management app that allows for viewing and managing customers as well as their records.

+This is the standalone fronend version of this pwa made to allow for testing without the backend.

+View running build at https://cypress0.herokuapp.com/

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).